leeway64/LWNamePopularityVisualizer/README.md

 JON m Scandinavian, Basque Scandinavian and Basque form of JOHN; m English Short form of ATHAN
 ```

-The following plot should then show up:
+Which will generate the following plot:

 ![Jon name popularity plot](doc/jon_popularity_1890.png)